Nishithkumar77/MCQ_GENERATOR_APPLICATION/README.md

 # MCQ_GENERATOR_APPLICATION

-It is django based web application using Generative AI to generate MCQ questions and answwer from text provided and we can save this questions for further use.
+It is django based web application using Generative AI to generate MCQ questions and answer from text provided and we can save this questions for further use.

 Front - HTML, CSS
 Frame work - Django